 If you are a U.S. student (1) planning to study abroad, OR (2) thinking about applying for OTED after earning your entry-level master's degree in occupational therapy from outside of the U.S., please keep in mind the following:

 - Graduating with an occupational therapy degree from a government-authorized educational program does not guarantee OTED approval.

 - Meeting the OTED eligibility requirements does not guarantee OTED approval.
 However, recommendations are provided throughout the OTED process to help you meet educational standards that were not met after the initial review process.

 - You must fulfill ALL eligibility standards

 Refer to the Certification Eligibility Requirements for International Students under the International Students tab for information about the OTED process

 If you did not earn your entry-level master’s/doctoral degree in occupational therapy from a U.S.-accredited college/university, you must apply for the Occupational Therapist Eligibility Determination (OTED®) process.
-The OTED process will determine if your completed education, including fieldwork, meets the eligibility requirements to apply for the OTR certification exam.
+The OTED process will determine if your completed education, including 960 hours of fieldwork that must be attained through the degree granting institution, at minimum, at a bachelor’s degree level, meets the eligibility requirements to apply for the OTR certification exam.
 Education and fieldwork must be deemed comparable to current U.S. entry-level educational standards.